letientai299/google-foobar-2021/readme.md

 This section is structured to read like a straight path from start to end.
 But, in reality, it is not this well-organized, I went back and forth between ideas various times.
-My feeling move between hopeless and excited like a pendulum.
-I believe anyone who has solved any non-trivial problem has similar experience.
+My feelings move between hopeless and excited like a pendulum.
+I believe anyone who has solved any non-trivial problem has a similar experience.

 #### First ah-ha moment

 With the observation that if `H=1`, we can change the problem statement to: _How many ways to put W objects to S group?_, which have a trivial solution using [Star and Bar][star_and_bar] counting method.
-Since the role of `W` and `H` can change, if there's a Dynamic Programming solution that need a 2D memo matrix, we already have the first row and first column.
+Since the role of `W` and `H` can change, if there's a Dynamic Programming solution that needs a 2D memo matrix, we already have the first row and first column.
 I also hadn't seen any DP problem so far.
 This must be it!

-I spend 3 days tapping my head against the wall for how adding one row or just one cell could affect the permutations.
+I spend 3 days tapping my head against the wall on this approach.

 #### Is it a Graph problem?

 Day 4, no more hope for DP, I tried a new approach.
 What if this is a Graph problem?
-We could consider each cell is a node directly connect to all other cells in same column and same row.
+We could consider each cell as a node directly connected to all other cells in the same column and the same row.
 Our transformations preserve the paths between nodes.
 Perhaps it's a Topological Sorting problem.
-If we could generate all the matrix and sort them somehow, then it is solved.
+If we could generate all the matrices and sort them somehow, then it is solved.

 This approach led me to depression.

 #### Back to "matrix configuration"

-I can't count how many time I look at the statement and even the welcome message for a hint, any hint.
+I can't count how many times I look at the statement and even the welcome message for a hint, any hint.

 ![Foobar welcome](./img/foobar-welcome.png)

-In Foobar statement, they use the term "matrix configuration".
-There's one immutabilities that we can use:
+In the Foobar statement, they use the term "matrix configuration".
+There is one immutability that we can use:

-- The number of cell with state `i` (for `1<=i<=S`) within each row and each column won't change.
+- The number of cells with state `i` (for `1<=i<=S`) within each row and each column won't change.
 Let's call it row/column configuration.
 - The _set_ of row/column configurations won't change.